 Through Patience Assistance Programs (PAPs)

 Finally, as a last resort, the pharmaceutical companies have banded together to offer free or heavily discounted drugs to help people with low-incomes who do not qualify for any other insurance or assistance programs.
 About 30,000 Americans with HIV get their meds this way.
-You and your doctor can find the application form you need at hab.hrsa.gov/patientassistance.
+You and your doctor can find the Common Assistance Program Application form at hab.hrsa.gov/get-care.

 In addition to PAPs, some pharma companies offer co-pay assistance for their drugs, including non-HIV drugs.
 For info on PAPs and co-pay programs, visit poz.com/drugassistance.